International Studies is an interdisciplinary major that provides students with an understanding of the driving forces at work in the world today.

 - HST 202 Modern World History Seminar

 - HST 306 The United States and the World

 - HST 363 Islam

 - HST 367 Gender in the Islamic World

 - MSC 310 Survey American Military History

 - SOC 306 Development and Globalization

 ***Students may substitute DCC 210, 215, 220, 310, or 315 for any of these electives.
-Any other course broadly pertaining to international studies may be substituted for these electives with the consent of the DIS.
-Students interested in pursuing a thematic track in international studies should select courses in consultation with his or her advisor.
+Any other course broadly pertaining to international studies may be substituted for these electives with the consent of the Director of International Studies.

 D. Experience Abroad [3 credits]